Achievable logoAchievable logo

 Given:

-• Negative because distance x is decreasing as car moves toward pole
+• Negative because the distance x decreases as the car moves toward the pole.

 Find: